 It can be extremely difficult to get a holistic view of all these potentially interconnected items and take the necessary action.
 To justify investment in a significant project can be difficult and/or time-consuming, and understand the actual impact once implemented, even harder.

 HREs ‘layering’ of data enables patterns to be easily identified and root cause analysis to be performed.
-The gap analysis algorithm within HRE provides users with pre-calculated opportunities for corrective action.
+The 'Opportunity' algorithm within HRE provides users with pre-calculated opportunities for corrective action.
 Tasks can be assigned and a tight workflow is used to drive accountability to completion.
 Post task reporting includes the pre Vs post change in road performance and actual gains.

 The haul road analysis performed is designed to help prompt uses to take action, including the prediction of when roads will degrade beyond acceptable limits.
 This can help road maintenance and project teams make plans ahead of time.